vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 tive Sciences of the ancient in Vantrus of Tal 8. and nj Hiodus' 1436a ( explanation!
 S. 126; came to be associated

-of fanctions of ten prānas ), with both Vispa and Siva 127; Seasons : five named in Rgreda included under Paticajada'
+of fanctions of ten prānas ), with both Vispa and Śiva 127; Seasons : five named in Rgreda included under Paticajada'

 by patting together Hemanta in Kathakasamhita and Ait. and Sifira 192; for gods are Br.
 136 ; 290es af, in Athar Vasanta, Grizma and Vari vareda 126; stone images als 491; for pites are sarad, ander gacred trees in Dravida Hemanta and Sifīra \#93; in country 197; take • heavy which establishment of sacred toll of life in modern Indis fires was made for the three 137; temples dedicated to varṇas 493; Damber of pari- nagas 127. ously given as three, five, six $epa ( serpent) in the Maha OF HETCO 492; Prot.
 Renou's bhārata 136. view that ta' simply meaus Seça : ( vide Arādupakāraka and